unoplatform/uno.extensions/doc/Overview/Authentication/MsalOverview.md

 ## Set up MSAL authentication

-To use MSAL authentication, you need to provide the following information:
+To use MSAL authentication, you can provide the following information:

 - Client id
 - Scopes
-- Storage (optional)
+- Storage

 The `MsalAuthenticationProvider` is added using the `AddMsal()` extension method which configures the `IAuthenticationBuilder` to use it.
-The following example shows how to configure the provider:

 ```csharp
 private IHost Host { get; }